alexkolo/ai_action_summit_hackathon_2025/README.md

 # 💚 Consultation Warm Up 💚

+## Summary

-Helps break the “blind date” barrier between a physician and a new patient by providing swift, AI-assisted insight into their health background, leading to more informed decisions and better patient outcomes. 💚
+Breaking the "blind date" barrier between a doctor and a new patient by providing quick, AI-powered insights into their health history, transforming the interaction from a cold to a warm approach💚, leading to more informed decisions and better patient outcomes.

+## Team

 Team Name: "Warn Approach 💚"